 Determine which Skill You Need to Improve On

 If you are aiming to achieve a goal that will force you to stretch your abilities, it is possible that you do not currently possess the necessary skills.
-When you first create your plan, determine which skills you need in order to acquire it.
+When you first create your plan, determine which skills you need to acquire it.
 Then, make it part of your action steps to accomplish it.

 Turn it Into A Habit

 When I first committed to writing down my goals, I had a hard time being consistent in reviewing them.
 I also found it difficult to remember to review my goals.
-I was the example above of the person that would find their “goal sheet” stuffed in the back of the drawer.
+I was the example above of the person who would find their “goal sheet” stuffed in the back of the drawer.

 What changed?
 I kept at it, stumbled several times, but kept plugging away at what I needed to do until it became a habit.
-Don’t be too hard on yourself if you forget or miss an action you were suppose to do.
+Don’t be too hard on yourself if you forget or miss an action you were supposed to do.
 Just keep focusing on developing the positive habits that will get you to where you want to go.

 Accountability Partner